pachyderm/docs-content/latest/manage/upgrades.md

         tag: "{{%latestPatchNumber%}}"
 ```

 You'll see a pod named `pachyderm-preflight-check` was created to perform the preflight checks.

-If its status says `completed`, you are ready to continue with the upgrade.
+- If its status says `completed`, you are ready to continue with the upgrade.
+- If its status does not say `completed`, reach out to the {{%productName%}} team for assistance with your upgrade.

 ```s
 kubectl get pods